 3) Winter Losses, Colony Post Mortems and Over Wintering Techniques – Dylan Gussman

-Seminar 2 you may attend one of these
+Seminar 2 you could attend one of these

 4) The Apidea – Getting a Lot for a Little – Simon Tuck